-Which is better for your business: Facebook ads or Google Ads?
+Which is better for your business: Facebook or Google Ads?

 That’s because both platforms offer value.
 Whether your business operates in the business-to-business (B2B) or business-to-consumer (B2C) sector, you can use Google and Facebook to grow brand awareness, increase online sales, and even generate phone calls, store visits, and more.

-The best platform for your business will depend on what you want for your advertising campaign.
+The best platform for your business will depend on your advertising plan and campaign goals.

 |Objective||Google Ads||Facebook Ads|

 Keep in mind, the above table is only a guideline.